Ins1ne/markdown-cv/index.md

 Successfully delivered an MVP in Go (Golang), attracting early customers and validating the product-market fit.

+__Skills__: Go · MongoDB · Redis · NodeJS

 `Nov 2012 - Apr 2015 · 2 yrs 6 mos`
 __LevelUp__ <!-- , [https://levelupers.com](https://levelupers.com) -->

 Achievement & Rewards Platform – "Prizoland"

 Developed a gamified achievement system where users earn levels, badges, and rewards by playing games across social networks. <br>
 The platform enabled users to track progress, compete in leaderboards, and engage in challenges.

 Key Contributions:

-- Built a scalable backend using Python, Twisted, Tornado, Django, PostgreSQL, Redis, and MongoDB to handle real-time user <br>interactions and data processing.
+- Built a scalable backend to handle real-time user interactions and data processing. <br>
 - Designed and implemented an authentication service for microservices, ensuring secure and seamless user access across the platform.
 - Integrated SaltStack to automate the creation and configuration of templated websites, improving deployment efficiency and consistency.

+__Skills__: Python · PostgreSQL · Redis · MongoDB · Twisted · Tornado · Django

 `Oct 2011 - Nov 2012 · 1 yr 2 mos`
 __Netpeak__ <!-- , [https://netpeak.group](https://netpeak.group) -->

 Contributed to the development of an automated website promotion system by integrating multiple link exchange APIs. <br>
 Leveraged CakePHP, MySQL, and Redis to build scalable and efficient solutions.

+__Skills__: PHP · CakePHP · Redis · MySQL